How to Apply

 WHAT HAPPENS AFTER I APPLY?

-Participants are selected by a committee, which consists of three or more members, including the project director and at least one K-12 classroom teacher.
+Participants are selected by a committee, which consists of four Institute faculty members, including the project director and the K-12 specialist, who is currently a K-12 classroom teacher.
 They will evaluate all complete applications to select a group of participants and to identify alternates.

 Please Note: All applicants should be aware that once they have accepted an offer to attend any NEH Summer Program (Seminar, Institute, or Landmark), they may not accept an additional offer or withdraw in order to accept a different offer.